-- Family Assessment Family Services Staff work with parents/guardians to identify family strengths and needs related to the family engagement outcomes as described in the Head Start Parent Family and Community Engagement Framework, including family well-being, parent-child relationships, families as lifelong educators, families as learners, family engagement in transitions, family connections to peers and the local community, and families as advocates and leaders. - Family Partnership Agreement When your family's needs are determined, Family Services Staff will work with you to create a Family Partnership Agreement that will define your family's goals related to those needs and the steps needed to help you and your family reach your goals.
+Family Assessment - Family Services Staff work with parents/guardians to identify family strengths and needs related to the family engagement outcomes as described in the Head Start Parent Family and Community Engagement Framework, including family well-being, parent-child relationships, families as lifelong educators, families as learners, family engagement in transitions, family connections to peers and the local community, and families as advocates and leaders.

+- Family Partnership Agreement When your family's needs are determined, Family Services Staff will work with you to create a Family Partnership Agreement that will define your family's goals related to those needs and the steps needed to help you and your family reach your goals.
 Referrals can be made on your behalf to agencies and programs in the community that can provide the services and resources you need. - Updates Family Services Staff will contact you during the year to review individual progress, revise goals, evaluate and track whether identified needs and goals are met, and adjust strategies on an ongoing basis, as necessary.
 This Family Assessment will also be updated later in the year.

-Ready Rosie Parenting Curriculum - This resource builds on parents' knowledge and offers them the opportunity to practice parenting skills to support their children's learning and development.
-ReadyRosie uses the power of technology to build powerful partnerships between families and educators resulting in Ready Families, Ready Educators, and Ready Children.
-Hear what we are doing in the classroom.
+Ready Rosie Parenting Curriculum - Head Start encourages parent engagement and uses the ReadyRosie Parenting Curriculum to provide parent-child activities to support positive child outcomes.
 Discover activities and games you can play that relate to classroom learning.
 Have more fun than ever with your child through meaningful interactions!

-- "Modeled moment" videos Parents receive quick videos of modeled moments via text or email on a weekly basis.
-You and your child can watch each activity/ game in a 2-minute video together and then play the game!
-Once you have registered, you will receive these videos and communication via text message and/ or email.
-Families can sign up multiple caregivers for each child - parents, grandparents, aunts, uncles, etc. Videos are available to model parent interactions from birth through grade 3. - Family workshops We know families are central to a child's health, well-being, and academic success.
+- How Does ReadyRosie Work?
+Simply watch a video, do the activity modeled in the video with your child, and everyone learns something new!
+The activities can be done at home, in the car, at the grocery store, restaurants, or wherever real life happens.
+The videos come right to your mobile device, tablet, or computer. - How Do I Sign Up for ReadyRosie?
+Any parent or caregiver of a Head Start child can register for ReadyRosie.
+We will send the invitation to your cell phone and/or email address.
+Simply open and accept the invitation to begin.
+If you have any issues, contact your Family Service Worker. - I Have Registered for ReadyRosie.
+What's Next?
+Parents receive quick videos of modeled moments via text or email on a weekly basis.
+You and your child can watch each activity/ game in a 2-minute video together and then play the game! - Download the App The free subscription also allows parents to download the ReadyRosie mobile app for their iPhone or Android device. - Explore the Library Parents have access to the entire ReadyRosie video library, which includes activities for children from birth to 8 years old. - Register other Interested Family Members Families can sign up multiple caregivers for each child - parents, grandparents, aunts, uncles, etc. Videos are available to model parent interactions from birth through grade 3. - Family workshops We know families are central to a child's health, well-being, and academic success.
 Participating in interactive workshops enables families to deeply practice parenting skills with peers.